QwikDev/qwik/ROADMAP.md

 - [ ] Events should bubble (currently, they are terminated at the first listener)
 - [ ] Services should be able to emit events
 - [ ] Services should be able to broadcast events.
-- [ ] QRL service, which can re-emit/broadcast user events under a different name.

 ## Rendering